Early Childhood Work Group

 Elizabeth S. Hakanson is Regent of the University of the State of New York for the 5th Judicial District encompassing the counties of Herkimer, Jefferson, Lewis, Oneida, Onondaga, and Oswego.
 She resides in Onondaga County.

 Ruth B. Turner was appointed to the New York State Board of Regents for a one-year term (March 2, 2021 - March 31, 2022) and re-elected (April 1, 2022 - March 31, 2027) as the Regent representing the 7th Judicial District.
 Regent Turner graduated from Nazareth College of Rochester receiving a B.S. in Social Work and a MSW from University of Buffalo.
 She also holds a M.S. in Ed. from SUNY Brockport.
 She is a licensed Clinical Social Worker who has served the profession for over 24 years.

 James E. Cottrell, M.D. was elected by a joint session of the Legislature to a three-year term as an At-Large Member of the New York State Board of Regents.

 Wade Norwood is the Chief Executive Officer of Common Ground Health (formerly the Finger Lakes Health Systems Agency).
 Common Ground Health is a not-for-profit community health planning agency that promotes public health in the Finger Lakes region through research, advocacy and community engagement.

-Christine D. Cea was appointed by a joint session of the New York State Legislature to a five-year term as a member of the New York State Board of Regents effective April 1, 2009.
-She was again elected to a five-year term effective April 1, 2014.
-She holds the 17th seat on the Board, representing Staten Island, the newly created XIII Judicial District.
-Regent Cea brings to the Board her experiences as a researcher, educator, and advocate for individuals with disabilities.
+Dr. Christine Cea was first elected by a joint session of the NYS Legislature to serve a five-year term as a member of the Board of Regents beginning April 1, 2009.
+She was re-elected for a second term beginning April 1, 2014, and is currently serving a third five-year term as of April 1, 2019.
+Dr. Cea holds the 17th seat on the board representing Staten Island’s 13th Judicial District.